A processor is used to modify the Samplers in their scope.

 Post-processor executes some action after making a Sampler Request.

-Consider a simple example: JMeter send HTTP request to the web server under test (etc www.google.com) and get the response.
-You want JMeter to stop the testif the server response is error.
-You can use the post-processor to do above task as following:
+Consider a simple example: JMeter sends an HTTP request to the web server under test (etc www.google.com) and get the response.
+You want JMeter to stop the testif the server response is an error.
+You can use the post-processor to do above task as follows:

-This tutorial will show you step-by-step instructions how to use Post-processor in JMeter.
-Let start with simple test script.
+This tutorial will show you step-by-step instructions on how to use Post-processor in JMeter.
+Let start with the simple test script.

-- JMeter sends HTTP request to the web server under test www.google.com.
+- JMeter sends an HTTP request to the web server under test www.google.com.

-- JMeter gets response from the Google server.
+- JMeter gets a response from the Google server.

-- If server response is error, JMeter will stop the test.
+- If server response is an error, JMeter will stop the test.